smart-data-models/dataModel.S4BLDG/ShadingDevice/doc/spec_JA.md

       x-ngsi:
         type: Property
     shadingDeviceType:
-      description: Property.
-Specifies the type of shading device.
+      description: Specifies the type of shading device
       type: string
       x-ngsi:
         type: Property
     solarReflectance:
-      description: 'Property.
-(Rsol): The ratio of incident solar radiation that is reflected by a shading system (also named _e).
+      description: '(Rsol): The ratio of incident solar radiation that is reflected by a shading system (also named _e).
 Note the following equation Asol + Rsol + Tsol = 1'
       type: number
       x-ngsi:
         type: Property
     solarTransmittance:
-      description: Property.
-(Tsol) The ratio of incident solar radiation that directly passes through a shading system (also named _e).
+      description: (Tsol) The ratio of incident solar radiation that directly passes through a shading system (also named _e).
 Note the following equation Asol + Rsol + Tsol = 1
       type: number
       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     thermalTransmittance:
-      description: Property.
-Rate at which energy is transmitted through a body.
-Usually measured in Watts/m2 Kelvin.
+      description: Rate at which energy is transmitted through a body.
+Usually measured in Watts/m2 Kelvin
       type: number
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `ShadingDevice`.
+      description: It must be equal to `ShadingDevice`
       enum:
         - ShadingDevice
       type: string
       x-ngsi:
         type: Property
     visibleLightReflectance:
-      description: Property.
-Fraction of the visible light that is reflected by the glazing at normal incidence.
-It is a value without unit.
+      description: Fraction of the visible light that is reflected by the glazing at normal incidence.
+It is a value without unit
       type: number
       x-ngsi:
         type: Property
     visibleLightTransmittance:
-      description: Property.
-Fraction of the visible light that passes the shading system at normal incidence.
-It is a value without unit.
+      description: Fraction of the visible light that passes the shading system at normal incidence.
+It is a value without unit
       type: number
       x-ngsi:
         type: Property